Florida probes Tyson Foods, Pilgrim's Pride on chicken pricing

 Tyson said Bondi's office had requested information primarily related to the Georgia Dock, a pricing index for chicken products formerly published by the Georgia Department of Agriculture.
 State officials suspended the index last year amid concerns chicken companies could manipulate it.

-Florida has also asked Sanderson Farms Inc for information relating to the index.
+Florida has also asked Sanderson Farms Inc (SAFM.O) for information relating to the index.

 "It’s not uncommon to see state AGs investigate antitrust allegations made in civil cases that seek to collect damages on behalf of consumers within their states," said Mickelson.